EMPATHY SUMMIT

 Abstract: A true global Empathy Movement must grow both top-down and bottom-up.
 In my course Playing with Mindfulness and Math, we use Empathy Circles to foster collaborative problem-solving, deeper connection, and compassionate engagement—even in math.
 When empathy is integrated into daily life and learning, we begin to build lasting change from the ground up.

-10:xx am - Speaker: Cait Kamins (15 min)
+Speaker: Cait Kamins (15 min)

 Bio: Cait Kamins is the founder of The CoMethod, co-creator of Full Circle, and a national leader in independent school communities--she brings sixteen years of experience in social-emotional learning, school culture, and educator development.
 (LinkedIn) (Facebook) (Website)